Fauci Voices Cautious Optimism About Moderna Vaccine, Calling Trial 'Quite Promising'

 "What we're doing right now, and this is something that I think is going to be characteristic of multiple of the candidates that are being tested for a coronavirus vaccine, is that you even start investing and even making doses of the vaccine before you are completely sure that it works.
 So the risk is not to the patients, because the safety and the scientific integrity is intact," he said.
 "The risk is to the investment."

 Until a vaccine is ready, public health experts agree that social distancing and other mitigation measures will remain central to keeping the outbreak at bay, particularly as states begin to reopen.
-Fauci himself has warned of a second wave of cases, and said on Friday that "the one thing I'm sure of is that there will be infections around in the fall and in the winter, because it's not going to disappear from the planet."
+Fauci has warned of a second wave of cases, and said Friday that "the one thing I'm sure of is that there will be infections around in the fall and in the winter, because it's not going to disappear from the planet."

-Fauci said the test for government leaders will be how well prepared they are to keep "blips of cases" from growing into outbreaks, and from there, "real rebounds of infection."
+Fauci said the test for government leaders will be how well-prepared they are to keep "blips of cases" from growing into outbreaks, and from there "real rebounds of infection."
 Doing so will require "identification, isolation and contact tracing," he said.

-"It isn't inevitable that we're going to have a massive rebound," said Fauci.
+"It isn't inevitable that we're going to have a massive rebound," Fauci said.
 "What is inevitable is that we will see cases.
-It's how we deal with it that's going to be the end game."
+It's how we deal with it that's going to be the endgame."

-Fauci was also asked about an analysis released this week by researchers at Columbia University which found that approximately 36,000 deaths could have been avoided in the United States had broad social distancing measures been put in place just one week earlier in March.
-The U.S. could have also seen roughly 700,000 fewer infections if actions that began on March 15 had instead started on March 8, according to the study.
+Fauci was also asked about an analysis researchers at Columbia University released this week that found approximately 36,000 deaths could have been avoided in the United States had broad social distancing measures been put in place one week earlier in March.
+The U.S. could have also seen roughly 700,000 fewer infections if actions that began March 15 had instead started March 8, according to the study.

 "We always could have done better, particularly when you look in the rearview mirror and do a retrospectoscope and say, 'Wow, you know, we could have saved a lot of disease if we had done it much earlier.'
 And that's true," Fauci said.
 "You have to have a certain degree of realism and humility about it."